JacobTX/Beyblade-Project/README.md

 1. More robust air resistance model
 2. More robust friction model
 3. Better GUI
-4. Mechanisms - sword, burst, fangs, absorption, jaw
+4. Mechanisms - centrifugal blades, sword, burst, fangs, absorption, jaw
 5. Autonomous detection of ring-out and survivor finish using sensors in simulation
 6. Beyblades with sensors to detect other beys - "fighting intent"
 7. Vary mass distribution